bbrzycki/sports-mcp-server/README.md

 ## MVP status

-The current MVP ships a FastAPI service with a stubbed dataset registry:
+The service now loads every JSON spec under `dataset_registry.curated/`, exposes their metadata via:

-- `GET /datasets` — enumerate available datasets (currently `pitching_outings`).
+- `GET /datasets` — enumerate available datasets (driven entirely by the curated registry).
-- `GET /datasets/{dataset_id}` — describe schema and metadata.
+- `GET /datasets/{dataset_id}` — describe schema, columns, primary keys, and documentation.
-- `POST /datasets/{dataset_id}/query` — return filtered, paginated rows (supports `eq`, `gte`, `lte` filters).
+- `POST /datasets/{dataset_id}/query` — execute parameterised SQL (eq/gte/lte filters, column projection, limit/offset) against Postgres using those definitions.

-Sample data includes Shohei Ohtani and Gerrit Cole pitching outings so downstream agents can develop ERA-style analytics before the warehouse connectors are wired in.
+As soon as you add or edit a dataset JSON file and restart the server, the endpoints surface the new schema automatically—no more stubbed data living in the codebase.

 ### Dataset metadata scaffolding